 Navy base layer long sleeve top To be worn under PE Polo Shirt in cooler months if wanted - available widely.
-Tracksuit bottoms With HGS logo - available from Beat School Uniforms.
-Tracksuit top Top with HGS logo - available from Beat School Uniforms and may be worn as jacket/coat for everyday school use if wanted.
-Swacket Dark navy/yellow with HGS logo - available from Beat School Uniforms - may also be worn as a school coat if wanted.
+Tracksuit bottoms With HGS logo - available from Beat School Uniforms and Smarty Schoolwear.
+Swacket Dark navy/yellow with HGS logo - available from Beat School Uniforms and Smarty Schoolwear - may also be worn as a school coat if wanted.